-Please note: The opening of the Visitor Centre has been delayed due to COVID-19.
-We will update the website as soon as we have more information.
+Group bookings have been delayed due to COVID-19 restrictions.
+We will update the website as soon as restrictions are eased

 Discover.
 Learn.
 Explore.

-The Rampion Offshore Wind Farm Visitor Centre will be opening soon in the newly refurbished Kings Road arches, just to the east of the i360 in Brighton, East Sussex.
+The Rampion Offshore Wind Farm Visitor Centre is now open in the newly refurbished Kings Road arches, just to the east of the i360 in Brighton, East Sussex.

-With engaging and interactive displays, the Visitor Centre will be an exciting and educational resource which school groups can utilise.
+With engaging and interactive displays, the Visitor Centre is an exciting and educational resource which school groups can utilise (once restrictions are eased).

-The Visitor Centre is completely free, but must be booked in advance for school groups, even if your visit will be self-guided, as the centre is a relatively small space and at times could be very busy with the general public.
+The Visitor Centre is completely free but will need to be booked in advance for school groups, even if your visit will be self-guided, as the centre is a relatively small space and at times could be very busy with the general public.

 The Visitor Centre can host one class at a time plus teaching staff and assistants, for pre-booked visits.

-It should be noted that toilet facilities are not available within the Visitor Centre but public toilets are located along the seafront.
+It should be noted that toilet facilities are not available within the Visitor Centre, but there are public toilets located along the seafront.

 What is there to see?